spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Importer specification editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The left side of the **Importer Specification Editor** contains four dock widgets that deal with the input source data.
-**Source files** contains the filepath to the current input file.
+In the upper part of the specification editor, the name and description for the specification can be set.
+Underneath, the filepath is shown and it is allowed to br modified.
+Next to the filepath the used connector type
-**Source tables** contains the different tables the file has or that user has set up.
+is shown.
+On the left side, the different tables the file has or that user has set up are shown.
+Next to that
-**Source options** has a few options on how to handle the incoming data.
-The available options depend on the connector type.
-**Source data** allows for previewing of the data selected in **Source files**
-and also of the currently selected mapping.

-The right side of the spec editor shows import mappings for the table selected in **Source tables**.
-**Mappings** lets you add, duplicate and remove mappings or
-select a mapping to modify its options. **Mapping options** allow you to specify things like what item type
+there are the connector specific options and underneath that a preview of the selected table is shown.
+The items in
+the table are highlighted according to the selected mapping.
+The mappings are listed on the right side of the editor.
+underneath, the to be imported item types can be specified and other options set.
+Below that
-you are importing.
-In **Mapping specification** you can select the specific places in the source data where the
-object names, values etc. will be taken from.
+you can select the specific places in the source data where the entity names, values etc. will be taken from.

 .. image:: img/import_editor_window.png
    :align: center

-All tables available in the file selected in **Source files** are listed in **Source tables**.
+All tables available in the file selected in **File path** are listed in the leftmost dock widget.
 If the file does not have tables or the file type does not support them (e.g. CSV), all of the file's data will be
 in a single table called 'data'.
 The tables can be selected and deselected using the check boxes
 and only the selected ones will be imported.
 The option *Select All* is useful for selecting or deselecting all tables.
-If the Importer is opened in `anonymous mode`_, there is also the option to add tables.
+If the Importer is opened in `anonymous mode`_, there is also the option to add tables

 .. tip:: Multiple CSV files can be bundled into a *datapackage* which uses its own connector in Importer.
    Specifically, each CSV file in the datapackage shows up as a separate table in **Source tables**.
    See :ref:`Setting up datapackages in Links` for more information on how to pack CSVs into a datapackage
    automatically within your workflow.

+Next to the table dock widget, there is a small dock widget that allows to "format" the incoming data.
-**Source options** contains options to "format" the incoming data.
-The available options can differ depending on the
+The available options can differ depending on the selected connector.
+The above picture shows the available
-selected connector.
-The above picture shows the available options for Excel files. **Max rows** specifies the amount of
+options for Excel files. **Max rows** specifies the amount of rows from the input data that are considered
-rows from the input data that are considered by the Importer.
-The option **Has header** converts the first row into
+by the Importer.
+The option **Has header** converts the first row into headers. **Skip rows** and **Skip columns**
-headers. **Skip rows** and **Skip columns** skip the first *N* specified rows or columns from the table.
+skip the first *N* specified rows or columns from the table.
+If the table has empty rows or columns and some
-If the table has empty rows or columns and some other data after that that you don't want to use,
+other data after that that you don't want to use, **Read until empty row/column on first column/row** options
-**Read until empty row/column on first column/row** options can be used to "crop" the imported data to the
-first relevant block of information.
-Other possible options for different connector types include
+can be used to "crop" the imported data to the first relevant block of information.
+Other possible options for
-**Encoding**, **Delimiter**, **Custom Delimiter**, **Quotechar** and **Maximum Depth**.
+different connector types include **Encoding**, **Delimiter**, **Custom Delimiter**, **Quotechar** and
-**Load default mapping** sets all of the selections in the spec editor
-to their default values.
+**Maximum Depth**. **Load default mapping** sets all of the selections in the spec editor to their default values.
 Be careful not to press this button unless you want to wipe the whole specification clean.

 .. note:: If you are working on a specification and accidentally press the *load default mapping* button
           you can undo previous changes for the specification from the hamburger menu or by pressing **Ctrl+Z**.
           To redo actions, or press **Crl+Y**.

-**Source data** shows the selected table's data and a preview of how the selected mapping will import the data.
+When a table is selected, it's data and a preview of how the selected mapping will
-An important aspect of data import is whether each item in the input data should be read as a string, a number,
+import the data will be presented under the options dock widget.
+An important aspect of data import is
+whether each item in the input data should be read as a string, a number,
 a time stamp or something else.
 By default all input data is read as strings.
 However, more often than not things like parameter values are actually numbers.
 Though types are usually casted automatically,
 it is possible to manually control what type of data each column (and sometimes each row) contains from the preview table.